 True corporate election is the position that’s been presented in this study, where the Church is actually chosen by God, where each and every individual member of the Church is unconditionally chosen by God.
 Authentic CE views the election of the Body of Christ and it’s members as being chosen as one, where it has the completed Church of Revelation 5:9; 7:9; 19:6-9 in view.
 It views the election of Christ and His Church and each member of His Church, as all chosen together.
 We’re all part of the same plan.
 The choosing of Christ was the choosing of His Church.
 The choosing of His Church was the choosing of all members that comprise the Church.
 This is true corporate election.
 Those are the ones for whom Christ actually died and was elected to save.
 Those are the ones who were elected to be saved.

 I encourage you to read through this series again, because it will make more sense to you next time around.
 Now that you’re familiar with all the individual parts, the validity of the whole argument will be more apparent.

 I realize the idea of unconditional Sovereign election is very difficult for Arminians to accept.
 I understand.
 I’ve been there.
+I was a non-Calvinist for most of my Christian life.
+But eventually, I realized I had to follow the truth where it wanted to lead me.
 I encourage you to consider the following article for a wide-angle perspective.
 It may help: